jskrwc/Conformer/README.md

 To start using **Conformer** you just have to call the desired method passing a single string argument

-By default, all arguments are a single string
+By default, all arguments are a single _string_.